Is Silicon Valley Diverse Enough to Resist Reduction?

 Systematically reviewing some of the most common conceptual trajectories can explicate the need for conceptual diversity – and the potential blind spots of the church of Singularity.
 The following will go through the models of the exponential curve, S curve and hype curve (see the figure below for an overview).

 The exponential curve: The central tenet of a Singularitarian view of AI is the assumption of an exponential curve of technological advancement.
 This perspective presumes that growth happens exponentially, and therefore, what may initially be perceived as a small and insignificant development will suddenly ‘explode’ in virulent outcomes due to positive feedback mechanisms.
-The prime example in technological cycles is Moore’s law, that is, the observation and subsequent prediction that the number of components per integrated circuit doubles every year.
+The prime example in technological cycles is Moore’s law, that is, the observation and subsequent prediction that the number of components per integrated circuit doubles every year.12 When analyzing AI advances from this perspective, the Singularity hypothesis makes perfect sense in its logic.

 The S curve: The concept of an S curve is widely adopted among academics and practitioners, but it has similarly been utilized inconsistently, as it has been applied to explain both technological progress as well as market share.
-When referring to technological progress, the notion of an S curve is very closely related to the concept of ‘diffusion of technological innovation’, where the S curve can describe the technological advancement – and the diffusion of innovation describes the demand for the technology.
+When referring to technological progress, the notion of an S curve is very closely related to the concept of ‘diffusion of technological innovation’, where the S curve can describe the technological advancement – and the diffusion of innovation describes the demand for the technology.13 Hence, the S curve explicates the intricate relationship between technological progress on the one hand, and the demand and diffusion among consumers of the technology on the other.
+Viewed from this perspective, AI technological advances may follow the shape of an S (little progress at first, then steep progress, and finally the progress evens out).
+However, the technological advances (and where we end up on the S) are very much dependent on the demand among AI consumers – and the extent to which AI remains among innovators and early adopters – or if it moves to the mainstream market.
+Hence, the future of AI is less certain and positive from this perspective – and it is therefore inconsistent, and challenges, the Singularity movement’s logic.

 Looking at a new technological development through the various curves is useful, as (1) it provides a comprehensive overview, (2) it reduces the risk of blind spots, and (3) it can point toward the most likely outcome.
-Such an analysis has previously been utilized on blockchain and bitcoin.
+Such an analysis has previously been utilized on blockchain and bitcoin.16 The present essay makes no forecasts or judgments about which curve will best describe the development of AI.
+However, the present essay does emphasize that a variety of trajectories are possible, and that a system entailing collective intelligence will maintain the diversity of models rather than lean heavily on a single model which would be symptomatic of reductionism.

 Cognitive Diversity vs. Herd Behavior